brentp/poverlap/README.md

     `shuffle_both` argument to poverlap.

- 3) This implements the sampling schema defined in Haminen et al in BMC Bioinformatics 9: 336.
-Whereby we give a list of possible locations, e.g. the locations of a set of transcriptions factors and we wish to see how 2 of them e.g. CTCF and Pol2 are related.
+ 3) This implements the sampling schema defined in Haminen et al in BMC Bioinformatics 9: 336, whereby we give a list of possible locations, like the locations of a set of transcriptions factors, and we wish to see how two of them, CTCF and Pol2 for example, are related.
 To do this, we fix the locations of CTCF (from within the BED file) and we randomize the location of Pol2 to any location occupied by a TF that is not CTCF.

 This is implemented as reservoir sampling.
 The command-line would look
 like:

     ./poverlap.py fixle wgEncodeRegTfbsClusteredV2.bed.gz CTCF Pol2 --n 10

 For wgEncodeRegTfbsClusteredV2.bed.gz, which contains putative TFBS for